-Authorities losing the battle against cybercrime, says UK National Crime Agency he UK's National Crime Agency (NCA) has issued its first report on cybercrime, and admits that it is losing the battle.
+The UK's National Crime Agency (NCA) has issued its first report on cybercrime, and admits that it is losing the battle.
 However, some commentators in the information security industry have criticised the brief report for being too vague and lacking detail.